soi-20/brains/_posts/1930-01-02-narratives.md

 Their disagreement can be viewed through the lens of how they view Twitter.
 Thiel sees it as "we wanted flying cars, instead we got 140 characters" (a Founders Fund slogan).
 He thinks it's an unimpressive, incremental advancement.
 Andreessen, however, views it as "instant global public messaging for free".
 In other words, fundamentally transformative.

-## Open at the Right Time vs. Create Your Door
+## Finding vs. Creating

-I created two theories to explain the difference in investing perspectives between Andreessen and Thiel.
+Here are the differences in investing perspectives between Andreessen and Thiel.

-- Game of Window (Timing)
+- The Game of Finding

 There are lot's of rooms in this building(market), and there are lots of treatures(opportunities) in those rooms.
 You may know how many golds in some rooms, but you won't know when will it open.
 You need good tools and good timing to open the doors to get those rewards.

-- Game of Creation (A New Game)
+- The Game of Creating

-In this game, you create another building, another layer of the game.
+You create another building, another layer of the game.
 You create new rooms others hard to even find it.
 Mostly, It's "unpopular idea" so no one but you wants to build it.

-### Marc Andreessen: Compete In the Game of Window
+### Marc Andreessen: Open at the Right Time

 On Marc's philosophy that software is eating the world, and timing is everything.
 In this game, he thinks the timing is everything.
 You need to execute your idea within the critical window to succeed.
 Most importantly, you need to find the right window.